Join Kendalyn, Community Roots Program Director, in leading the way to a healthier future for our community!

 - Complete assigned readings to engage in group learning and conversations

-- Independent research on subjects of interest
+- Independent research on subjects of interest (research will take place both during and outside of scheduled work hours)

 - Work with children in the garden to teach basic farm science education